 Using a guide filled with clues, activities, and a map, explore the park through several different hikes.
 Choose from: Forest Quest, Northwoods Walk, Tree Walk, and Robert Frost Walk and discover a great way for families to engage youth in exploration.

 Other quests are available throughout the Woodstock area.
 Please contact Valley Quest for more information at 802-291-9100 x107 or visit their website: www.vitalcommunities.org/valleyquest/

 Enjoy a variety of family focused activities and events while exploring one of the few historically operating dairy farms in America and a museum of Vermont's rural past as a gateway to Vermont's rural heritage.
 Billings Farm features many aspects of farm work, including care of the Jersey cows and other livestock, milking of the herd, crop rotation, and feed production.
 For more information visit: www.billingsfarm.org or call 802-457-2355.

 SUMMER CAMP PROGRAMS

 Mountains and Rivers Forever

 blank A seven-day summer camp adventure for middle school students in the National Park and surrounding area, including an overnight camping trip.
 With a focus on instilling values of personal responsibility, hard work, outdoor enjoyment, education, and respect of the environment through a variety of conservation and farming experiences.
-Please call 802-457-3368 x55 for more information or download this brochure.
+Please call 802-457-3368 x55 for more information.

 Fun in the Forest Camp for ages 3-5 years.
 Students learn about the forest through music, movement, art creation, outdoor exploration and play.
 Each day includes 1½ hours of music, movement, and art and 1½ hours outdoors with a National Park Ranger.
 Call 802-457-3500 for more information.